Troll Lord Games

-Troll Lord Games is an American publisher of role-playing games (based on fantasy and swords & sorcery themes), The Crusader magazine and other board/dice/card games.
+Troll Lord Games is an American publisher of role-playing games (based on fantasy and swords & sorcery themes), The Crusader magazine and other board, dice, and card games.

 They are best known for the Castles & Crusades role-playing game.
 They served as Gary Gygax's primary publisher from 2001–2008, publishing Lejendary Adventure, Gygaxian Fantasy Worlds and other book lines.

 History

-TLG's first published products were a series of adventures designed for the Swords and Sorcery RPG.
+TLG's first published products were a series of adventures designed for the Swords and Sorcery role-playing game (RPG).
 This RPG was developed by Davis Chenault and Mac Golden.
 TLG debuted these three adventures, the game system and Stephen Chenault's The After Winter's Dark campaign world at GenCon in 2000.
 These releases coincided with the release of d20 Dungeons & Dragons.
 Within a very short while TLG republished the books under the d20 license.
 At about this time they signed Gary Gygax and committed to the Gygaxian Fantasy World series.
 The series was launched with The Canting Crew, by Gary Gygax, in 2001.

 Shortly thereafter TLG published the Codex of Erde (later Aihrde), a fantasy world campaign setting and sourcebook for RPGs.
 It saw release in 2001 and was written by Stephen Chenault and Mac Golden with contributions by Davis Chenault and Gary Gygax.

-Stephen Chenault recounts the origins of the Codex of Erde and how they were enmeshed with the founding of TLG as a company, in The Crusader Magazine.
+Stephen Chenault recounts the origins of the Codex of Erde and how they were enmeshed with the founding of TLG as a company, in The Crusader magazine.

 In this book, Gary Gygax wrote an introductory adventure, Search for a Lost City.
 It was a prelude to another TLG RPG book also released in 2001, called The Lost City of Gaxmoor, written by Ernie Gygax and Luke Gygax.